 Parameter Description Group Name Specify the unique identifier for this group.
 Stream ID Select an input stream from the drop-down list.
 Bitrate [kbps] Specify the bitrate for the selected stream.
 Protocols Select one or more Protocols that will be supported for this adaptive group - Zixi HLS (enables devices using the Zixi SDK to view the stream using the Zixi protocol), HLS, CMAF(DASH + fMP4 HLS) Support MultiAudio Select this checkbox to enable multiple separate audio channels in the adaptive group.
 Select this setting to enable low latency HLS delivery.
 The Enable HLS Fast playback on the Settings &gt; Live Protocols screen must be enabled.
-Only the TS segments version of http://<server url>:7777/playback.m3u8?stream=<adaptive group name> the HLS stream will be available for adaptive streaming, not the fragmented MP4 (fMP4)
+Only the TS segments version of the HLS stream will be available for adaptive streaming, not the fragmented MP4 (fMP4) version.
+When enabled, the following playback URLs will be available: